Forecasters run out of Atlantic storm names for only third time as Wanda forms

 Subtropical Storm Wanda

-On Monday morning, Subtropical Storm Wanda was a 45-mph storm located just under a thousand miles west of the Azores.
+On Monday morning, Subtropical Storm Wanda was a 45 mph storm located just under 1,000 miles west of the Azores.
 It was moving southeast at 7 mph, its motion irregular and varied.
 It was embedded within a dip in the jet stream that was imparting more wind shear, or a change of wind speed and/or direction with height, on the system.
-Wind shear is disruptive to tropical cyclones, and can inhibit the propensity for further strengthening.
+Wind shear is disruptive to tropical cyclones and can inhibit the propensity for further strengthening.

-The Hurricane Center projects Wanda to maintain its current strength for the next few days as it turns east before curving north well to the northwest of the Azores, sparing the Portuguese archipelago any direct impacts but generating some choppy surf.
+The Hurricane Center projects Wanda to maintain its current strength for the next few days as it turns east, before curving north well to the northwest of the Azores, sparing the Portuguese archipelago any direct impacts but generating some choppy surf.
 The storm is never expected to directly impact any land area.

 Wanda is a subtropical storm because it exhibits both tropical and extratropical, or mid-latitude, characteristics.
-It initially contained subtle variations in temperature leftover from fronts, but those have since dissipated.
+It initially contained subtle variations in temperature left over from fronts, but those have since dissipated.
 The storm is ingesting somewhat dry air as it swirls over cool sea surface temperatures, precluding further development, but a transition to a fully tropical structure is expected on Tuesday.

 The storm will probably dissipate and become post-tropical on Friday, an insurgence of dry air eroding any convection, or shower and thunderstorm activity, while an uptick in wind shear stretches and contorts the dying system.